Let's Talk About Wintersowing!

 *Close up the container securely with strong tape.
 I use good ole duct tape.

-*Label the container with the name of your seeds and the planting date(it's essential to use a weatherproof marker, I use Sharpie Extreme Permanent Markers).
+*Label the container with the name of your seeds and the planting date(it's essential to use a weatherproof marker; I use Sharpie Extreme Permanent Markers).

 *Leave the cap off the bottles and jugs to allow air circulation and water entry.